top of page

 Mindful eating encourages awareness of the sensory and emotional aspects of food, reducing the tendency to overeat.

-• How to Start: Pay attention to your hunger cues and eat slowly, savoring each bite.
+• How to Start: Pay attention to your hunger cues and eat slowly, savoring the taste of each bite.
 Eliminate distractions like screens while eating.

-• Why It Works: Mindful eating enhances satisfaction and helps you recognize when you’re full, reducing the risk of overeating.
+• Why It Works: Mindful eating allows you to truly taste and appreciate your food, enhancing satisfaction and helping you recognize when you’re full, which reduces the risk of overeating.

 2. Identify Emotional Triggers